-Fig. 6: The measurement set-up with two SAM phantoms containing tissue simulating liquid.
+Fig. 7: The measurement set-up with two SAM phantoms containing tissue simulating liquid.

 The mobile phone operating at the maximum power level is placed by a non metallic device holder (delivered from Schmid & Partner) in the above described positions at a shell phantom of a human being.
 The distribution of the electric field strength E is measured in the tissue simulating liquid within the shell phantom.
 For this miniaturised field probes with high sensitivity and low field disturbance are used.
-Afterwards the corresponding SAR values are calculated with the known electrical conductivity σ and the mass density ρ of the tissue.
-The system software is able to determine the averaged SAR values (averaging region 1 g or 10 g) for compliance testing.
-This is done by two scans: first a coarse scan determines the region of the maximum SAR, afterwards the 1 g and 10 g averaged SAR is measured in a second fine scan.
+Afterwards the corresponding SAR values are calculated with the known electrical conductivity $\sigma$ and the mass density $\rho$ of the tissue in the SEMCAD FDTD software.
+The software is able to determine the averaged SAR values (averaging region 1 g or 10 g) for compliance testing.

+The measurements are done by two scans: first a coarse scan determines the region of the maximum SAR, afterwards the averaged SAR is measured in a second scan within the shape of a cube.
 The measurement time takes about 20 minutes.